 33.31.3 Net Export Transfer Constraint

 The Extended Day-Ahead Market will include a configurable constraint to enforce an hourly limit on the amount of net EDAM Transfer exports from a Balancing Authority Area in the EDAM Area, where the constraint limit cannot be reduced below the higher of zero or the transmission service made available to support a net export in the EDAM RSE under Section 33.18.2.1.
 The net export EDAM Transfer constraint limit is calculated as the available capacity of Supply Bids from resources eligible for the EDAM RSE, plus the available capacity of Supply Bids from resources not eligible for the EDAM RSE, multiplied by a configurable confidence factor, minus the EDAM RSE requirements as described in Section 33.31.1, minus a configurable non-exportable capacity margin.
-The CAISO or an EDAM Entity may elect to enable the constraint for its Balancing Authority Area in accordance with the timelines and procedures in the Business Practice Manual for the Extended Day-Ahead Market.
+The CAISO or an EDAM Entity may elect to enable the constraint for its Balancing Authority Area prior to 9:00 a.m. on the day before the Trading Day in accordance with the timelines and procedures in the Business Practice Manual for the Extended Day-Ahead Market.
 If an EDAM Entity or the CAISO elects to enable the constraint, then the CAISO applies the constraint across all IFM market processes, including deployment scenarios for IRU/IRD and the RUC.
 Once elected, the EDAM Entity or the CAISO can choose which hours of the Operating Day for which the IFM is run will have the constraint applied.

+33.31.3.1 Non-Deliverability Risk

+If there is observed non-deliverability risk of intertie schedules or risk of non-performance by Supply overall, an EDAM Entity or the CAISO may register a confidence factor of less than 100% for its Balancing Authority Area.
+Once the upper-bound limit of the net EDAM Transfer export constraint is derived, the CAISO or the EDAM Entity may further reduce this limit for its Balancing Authority Area by an additional margin that reflects an amount of non-exportable capacity held back in anticipation of needing to respond to reliability conditions as may be permitted under the EDAM Transmission Service Provider tariff or the CAISO Tariff, as applicable, including associated business practices.

+33.31.3.2 Reliability Margin

+An EDAM Entity or the CAISO may specify a reliability margin to be used in the net export constraint for its Balancing Authority Area prior to 09:00 a.m. on the day before the Trading Day for each hour of that Trading Day in accordance with the procedures in the Business Practice Manual for the Extended Day-Ahead Market.

 33.31.4 CAISO Forecast of BAA Demand for EDAM Entities